Click to Search by Your Preferred Setting Type

 Self-quarantine in your lodging on arrival (up to 14 days or or the duration of shorter visits –you may not substitute prior quarantine time done in your home state).
 Guests under quarantine are permitted to be outdoors in nature (such as in the National Park) so long as masking and social distancing is maintained.

 Out-of-state visitors may satisfy the quarantine order in commercial lodging establishments, such as Vacation rental units.
 During the quarantine, visitors can leave their lodging but only for limited outdoor activities such as hiking as long as they are not around other people.
-Visitors cannot go to public places with other people like restaurants, stores, and grocery stores, especially to indoors spaces.
+Visitors cannot go to public places like restaurants, shops, and grocery stores, and especially not to indoors spaces where there are gatherings of people of more than 50.
 Masks are required in the State of Maine for the foreseeable future anytime you may encounter other people in public, both indoors and out– gatherings and crowds, especially indoors, should be avoided

 Please see the FAQ page provided by the State of Maine for more detailed info.

 As the current craziness subsides, the forests, mountains, lakes, and seashore of Acadia are remarkably healing.
 Explore our listings for a few minutes while you are here, bookmark the website, and contact us (Tuesday-Saturday, 9 AM -6 PM) if you have questions.
-After the stress of the last several months you may wish to consider a vacation from your “lock-down” and get out into nature in the privacy of a vacation cottage especially in the fall (Sept-Oct is a great time to be here in Acadia) — Of course, if someone in your party has tested positive for the virus — then they and all close contacts should stay in quarantine at home until testing clear and healthy again and enjoy dreaming about a vacation to Acadia in 2021 — we’ll be here and waiting for you and we can book most properties now for next season).
+After the stress of the last several months you may wish to consider a vacation from your “lock-down” and plan your 2021 visit to Acadia — Of course, if someone in your party has tested positive for the virus — then they and all close contacts should stay isolated or in quarantine at home until testing clear and healthy again — enjoy dreaming about a vacation to Acadia in 2021 — we’ll be here and waiting for you and we can book most properties now for next season).

 OUR CURRENT Cancellation Policy (Sept-Oct 2020):